Prince Regent National Park: Traditional owners

 The traditional owners of the area round the river are the Worrorra peoples, but the park lies mainly in Wunambal land.

 As part of the same native title claim lodged in 1998 by Wanjina Wunggurr RNTBC known as the Dambimangari claim, which included claims for the three peoples in the Wanjina Wunggurr cultural bloc, referred to as Dambimangari (Worrorra), Uunguu (Wunambal) and Wilinggin (Ngarinyin), the Uunguu parts of the claims were determined on 23 May 2011.
 This gave native title to the Wunambal people over 25,909 km2, stretching along the coastal waters from the Anjo Peninsula in the north, including the waters of Admiralty Gulf and York Sound, down to Coronation Island.
 Inland, it includes parts of the Mitchell River National Park and the Prince Regent National Park.

 Wildlife

 More than half of the bird and mammal species found in the Kimberley region are found within the national park.
 It is home to the monjon, the smallest of the rock-wallabies, and the golden bandicoot - listed as a vulnerable species.
 The Prince Regent and Mitchell River Important Bird Area which overlaps part of the national park, is an area identified as an Important Bird Area by BirdLife International, an international non-government organisation, because of its importance for a range of bird species, especially those restricted to tropical savanna habitats.
+Eighteen freshwater fish species are known to inhabit the waters of the Prince Regent River.
+Other species, like the monjon and saltwater crocodiles, also inhabit this area.